trustedanalytics-ng/platform-wiki/Platform-Administration/administration_manageorgsusers.md

 >This only deletes the user from the organization; their user account still exists at the platform level.

+>You can also change the role for an existing user by checking/unchecking the Organization Admin checkbox for that user.

 For in depth technical specifications on User Management, see [TAPUserManagementDocumentation.docx.pdf](/pdfs/TAPUserManagementDocumentation.docx.pdf)